-The following table sets forth certain information with respect to the beneficial ownership of our Preferred Stock as of September 17, 2010 for (a) the executive officers named in the Summary Compensation Table located elsewhere in this proxy statement, (b) each of our directors and director nominees, (c) all of our current directors and executive officers as a group, and (d) each stockholder known by us to own beneficially more than 5% of our Preferred Stock, relying solely upon the amounts and percentages disclosed in their public filings or other information made available to us.
+The following table sets forth certain information with respect to the beneficial ownership of our Common Stock and Preferred Stock as of April 18, 2011 for (a) the executive officers named in the Summary Compensation Table on page 17 of this proxy statement, (b) each of our directors and director nominees, (c) all of our current directors and executive officers as a group, and (d) each stockholder known by us to own beneficially more than 5% of each class of our Common and Preferred Stock, relying solely upon the amounts and percentages disclosed in their public filings.

 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days of September 17, 2010, including through the exercise of options or warrants.
-Under these rules, more than one person may be deemed a beneficial owner of the same securities and a person may be deemed a beneficial owner of securities as to which he has no economic interest.
-Except as indicated in footnotes to this table, we believe that the stockholders named in this table have sole voting and investment power with respect to all shares of Preferred Stock shown to be beneficially owned by them based on information provided to us by these stockholders.
+We deem shares of common stock that may be acquired by an individual or group within 60 days of April 18, 2011 pursuant to the exercise of options or warrants to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
+Except as indicated in footnotes to this table, we believe that the stockholders named in this table have sole voting and investment power with respect to all shares of stock shown to be beneficially owned by them based on information provided to us by these stockholders.

-Percentage of ownership is based on 1,213,142 shares of Preferred Stock outstanding as of September 17, 2010.
+Percentage of ownership is based on 46,601,758 shares of Common Stock and 1,213,142 shares of Preferred Stock outstanding as of April 18, 2011.